geo-martino/musify/README.md

 ## Usage

 The following commands cover the main functions of the package through the command line.
 However, many methods go into making these functions work, through which a custom usage can be achieved.
-More information on these can be found in the [documentation](https://github.com/jor-mar/syncify/blob/master/DOCUMENTATION.md).

 Each function is listed as a make function (if installed) and Python command.
 You need only use one.
 Ensure you are in the root directory of the package when running these functions.